 This shortbread cookie recipe will make delicious cookies that melt in your mouth.
-You’ll WANT this easy recipe for parties, birthdays, or any day!
+You’ll WANT this easy recipe for parties, holidays, birthdays, or any time!

 Today I’m sharing one of my go-to recipes for a sweet snack.
 This is my classic shortbread cookie recipe and the cookies just melt in your mouth!
 It’s the perfect recipe to use for holiday cookies or other shaped cookies, because they keep their shape and don’t spread out when baking.